Two Ways Into Google: Organic and Paid Search

 PPC - Pay Per Click Advertising

-Pay-per-click (PPC) is an advertising model where you pay for clicks to your website with ads that are displayed within search results.
+Pay-per-click (PPC) is an advertising model where you pay for clicks or impressions to display ads for your website within search results.

 - SEO generates consistent search traffic to your website for a flat monthly rate.